Divorce and the Texas Morality Clause

 Other Family Law Articles On Our Site…

-1. Find TX Divorce Attorneys
+- Find TX Divorce Attorneys

-2. How long does a Texas divorce take?
+- How long does a Texas divorce take?

-3. Adoption Lawyers
+- Adoption Lawyers

-4. Adoption Process for Stepparents
+- Adoption Process for Stepparents

 Is the Morality Clause a Good Idea

 This clause puts a lot of pressure on the parent that spends more time with the children.
-You may meet someone new that you care about but the clause remains the same even if it’s months or years after the divorce.
+You may meet someone new that you care about, but the clause remains the same even if it’s months or years after the divorce.

-The only way to change the court order is if you go back to court, which is time consuming and costs money.
+The only way to change the court order is if you go back to court, which is time-consuming and costs money.
 You cannot violate the court order just because it has been years after your divorce.

 This is why you will be better off not agreeing to a morality clause.
 You can agree on something that is less restrictive yet benefits the children.
-Do not agree to a morality clause that limits where you are allowed to stay geographically or that may prevent you having a healthy new relationship.
+Do not agree to a morality clause that limits where you are allowed to stay geographically or that may prevent you from having a healthy new relationship.

-A judge is not interested in what you do in your love life but only care about enforcing the law.
+A judge is not interested in what you do in your love life but only cares about enforcing the law.
 That means that a judge is less likely to add a morality clause to your divorce unless you agree to one.
 So think carefully and objectively before accepting a morality clause.

-Think about how it will affect your future relationships and always consult a lawyer before you agree to a morality clause.
+Think about how it will affect your future relationships, and always consult a lawyer before you agree to a morality clause.

 Frequently Asked Questions